locnnil/workshop/docs/how-to/moving-projects.rst

 How to move projects around
 ===========================

-It may be unclear how workshops respond to daily operations such as moving or copying a project directory.
+It may be unclear how workshops react to everyday operations such as moving or copying a project directory.
-Let's spend some time talking about different aspects here.
+Let's spend some time talking about different aspects of this.

 Before launch
 -------------

-A workshop that you didn't :command:`launch` is just that: a definition file which behaves like any good file should.
+A workshop that you didn't :command:`launch` is just a definition file that behaves like any good file should.
-Things start changing *after* you run :command:`workshop launch`:
+Things change *after* you run :command:`workshop launch`:

 .. code-block:: yaml
    :caption: /home/user/old/.workshop.golang.yaml